Frequently Asked Questions

 Questions about the proposed sales tax:

-• Cities have two primary ways to pay for public service improvements: sales taxes and property taxes.
-The City Council chose a local sales tax because it would spread the cost of the projects among residents and nonresidents who make purchases in the city and often benefit from city services.
-If approved by voters, 64% of the sales tax would be paid by nonresidents according to an independent analysis by the University of Minnesota Extension Center for Community Vitality.
+• The City Council chose a local sales tax because it would spread the cost of the projects among residents and nonresidents who make purchases in the city and often benefit from city services.
+If approved by voters, 64% of the sales tax would be paid by nonresidents, according to an independent analysis by the University of Minnesota Extension Center.

 If both projects are approved by voters this November: